Our Sustainability Curriculum

 Using this framework, we organize each class session into our standard sequence composed of four learning opportunities: one Active, one Cognitive, one Mindful, and one variable “It Depends” – based on what serves the individual group, the day, the season or the weather.
 We incorporate a weekly word and animal to further reinforce these concepts.

 At the program start time, we gather with our Explorers at a designated meeting place a close walking distance to the area we will be exploring.
-Currently, we are offering after-school pick up at the Battery Park School (PS276) only.
-If you would like to have future pickup at your child's school, please let us know on our School Pick Up Page.
+Currently, we are offering after-school pick up at the Battery Park School (PS276) and Spruce Street (PS397) only.
+If you would like to have future pickup at your child's school, please let us know here.

-Once gathered, we begin by transporting ourselves to a spot suited for our group where we can explore and learn about seasonal elements, the creatures living in the woods and how they behave at different times of year, and the types of foliage and plants around us.
-We alternate our lessons with fun exercises that develop fine and gross motor skills and get our Explorers bodies moving and jumping outdoors - the world's biggest playground.
+Once gathered, we begin by transporting ourselves to a spot suited for our group where we can explore and learn about our week’s Root through seasonal elements - the creatures living in the woods and how they behave at different times of year, and the types of foliage around us.
+We alternate with Leaves that include fun Active exercises that develop fine and gross motor skills and get our Explorers moving and jumping outdoors including Cognitive actives that stimulate creativity and problem solving.

 Snack Time - aka "FIKA"

-After our Fika, we engage our Explorers with some nature-based games that reinforce the weeks' lessons, while encouraging creative play.
-We finish each class with a brief walk that engages all five our Explorers' senses, and conclude with a mindfulness session where we share what we learned about, and how we can apply those lessons beyond class.
+After our Fika, we engage our Explorers with some nature-based Mindfulness to reinforce the week’s lessons, while encouraging creative play.
+We finish each class with a brief walk that engages all five of our Explorers' senses, and we conclude with a circle time session where we share what we learned about and how we can apply those lessons beyond class.